Pinghua: Tones

 Southern Pinghua has six contrasting tones in open syllables, and four in checked syllables, as found in neighbouring Yue varieties such as the Bobai dialect.

 The split of the lower entering tone is determined by the initial consonant, with the low rising contour occurring after sonorant initials.

-Anthropological
+Genetic profile

-Genetically, Pinghua speakers have more in common with non-Han ethnic minorities in southern China than with other Han groups.
+Genetically, Pinghua speakers have more in common with non-Han ethnic groups in southern China, as opposed to other Han groups.